Frederick Montagu (MP, born 1733): Life

 He was popular in society, and had literary tastes.
 Wraxall describes him as 'a man of distinguished probity'.
 On retiring from the House of Commons in 1790, he was made a privy councillor, and lived mainly at his house at Papplewick Hall, which he had rebuilt in 1787.
 He expressed approval of Burke's Reflections on the Revolution in France.

 He was created Doctor of Civil Law (DCL) at Oxford on 3 July 1793.

 He died unmarried at Papplewick on 30 July 1800.
+He is buried at the church of Saint James, Papplewick.

 Family

 A sister, Ann, who died on 10 September 1786, was wife of John Fountayne, Dean of York, to whose grandson, Richard Fountayne Wilson, the estate of Papplewick passed, together with the name of Montagu.